GoetzGoerisch/dev-addon/letsencrypt/DOCS.md

 <details>
   <summary>OVH</summary>

-You will need to generate an OVH API Key first at https://eu.api.ovh.com/createToken/ (for Europe) or https://ca.api.ovh.com/createToken/ (for North America).
+You will need to generate an OVH API Key first at https://eu.api.ovh.com/createToken/ (for Europe) or https://ca.api.ovh.com/createToken/ (for north America).

 When creating the API Key, you must ensure that the following rights are granted:
 * ``GET /domain/zone/*``
 * ``PUT /domain/zone/*``
 * ``POST /domain/zone/*``
 * ``DELETE /domain/zone/*``

 Example configuration
   ```yaml
   email: your.email@example.com
   domains: